otrv4/otrv4/otrv4.md

 preventing a man-in-the-middle attack on it.

-The D-H Commit Message consists of the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted sender's private key and the hashed sender's private key.
+The D-H Commit Message consists of the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encoded encrypted sender's public key and the hashed sender's public key.

 #### D-H Key Message

 This is the second message of OTRv3 AKE.
 Alice sends it to Bob.

+It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag and the public key.

+#### Reveal Signature Message

+This is the third message of the OTRv3 AKE.
+Bob sends it to Alice, revealing his D-H encryption key (and thus opening an encrypted channel), and also authenticating himself (and the parameters of the channel, preventing a man-in-the-middle attack on the channel itself) to Alice.

-It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the revealed key, the encrypted signature and and the MAC of the signature.
+It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the revealed key, the encrypted signature and the MAC of the signature.

+#### Signature Message

+This is the final message of the OTRv3 AKE.
+Alice sends it to Bob, authenticating herself and the channel parameters to him.

+It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted signature and the MAC of the signature.

+#### Data Message

+In OTRv3, this message is used to transmit a private message to the correspondent.
+It is also used to reveal old MAC keys.

 #### Receiving a D-H Commit Message

-If the message is version 3 and version 3 is not allowed, ignore the message.
+If the message is version 3 and version 3 is not allowed:

+  * Ignore the message.

 Otherwise: